The following may be paid on this site:

 Overdue fines for traffic tickets, including any late charges, must be paid in full before you can renew your vehicle registration or receive other motor vehicle registry services.
 If you wish to obtain motor vehicle registry services the same day you pay the fine online, you must provide the Registry Agent with your payment receipt.

 Overdue fines for non-motor vehicle related tickets must be paid in full before a warrant will be removed.
-Keep your receipt with you as proof of payment for at least 72 hours.
+Keep your receipt with you as proof of payment for at least 72 hours in case a law enforcement official executes a warrant.
+If someone is taken into custody as a result of a warrant on an unpaid ticket, please call the centre where they are being held once an online payment has been made.
+The centre will confirm payment before releasing the person from custody.

 If an error message states that your ticket cannot be found, then your ticket may be: